PinoTsao/Memo/boot/boot.md

 #### Task Management in x86

-为什么莫名插入这个 topic? 学习 interrupt & 分析中断的详细流程时，不可避免的涉及 task switch, stack switch 等等概念，他们都属于 task management.
+Why this topic is inserted here?
+Interrupt handling entails the concept of task switch, stack switch, etc, and they belong to the domain of task management.
 Intel SDM 3a has whole chapter 7 dedicated for **Task Management**. 本节仅梳理干货，做一个 quick reference.

-Intel X86 在硬件上提供了 multi-tasking 的机制，这种机制仅仅 available 在 protected mode(IA-32).
-IA-32's task management 机制包括: saving the state of a task, for dispatching tasks for execution, and for switching from one task to another. **当 CPU 运行在 protected mode, 所有 CPU 的运行都源于一个 task.** 虽然 X86 提供了硬件的 multi-tasking 机制，但 OS 也可以实现自己的 software level multi-tasking mechanism.
+Intel X86 support multi-tasking mechanism on hardware, but it is only available in protected mode(IA-32).
+The IA-32 architecture provides a mechanism for: saving the state of a task, for dispatching tasks for execution, and for switching from one task to another. **When operating in protected mode, all processor execution takes place from within a task.
+Even simple systems must define at least one task**. 虽然 X86 提供了硬件的 multi-tasking 机制，但 OS 也可以实现自己的 software level multi-tasking mechanism.

-Task 在概念上包括 2 部分: task execution space & task-state segment (TSS).
-Task execution space 指代码运行 related 的 code/data/stack segment, 还可能包括 privilege protection mechanism 带来的 stack segment per privilege level; TSS 则是一个 memory segment, 其中描述了 task 执行所需要的所有 segment, 以及提供了保存 task state info 的空间，只能定义在 GDT 中。
+A task is made up of two parts: task execution space & task-state segment (TSS).
+Task execution space consists of a code segment, a stack segment, and one or more data segments, If an OS or executive uses the processor’s privilege-level protection mechanism, the task execution space also provides a separate stack for each privilege level; The TSS specifies the segments that make up the task execution space and provides a storage place for task state information, it can be defined only in GDT.

 A task is identified by the segment selector for its TSS.
-Task state 指 task 运行的 context, simply speaking: all memory segments, register, etc. 执行 task 的前提是 identify the segment selector that points to a task gate or the TSS for the task.
+Task state 指 task 运行的 context, simply speaking: all memory segments, registers, etc. 执行 task 的前提是 identify the segment selector that points to a task gate or the TSS for the task.

 X86 定义了 5 种数据结构管理 task: